 MeetCaregivers Supports Aging In Place Products And Technology

-- The Care Match program improves matches between seniors and caregivers, reducing caregiver turnover by 80% and increasing satisfaction rates among caregivers, seniors, and families to as high as 90%.
+- Our Care Match formula improves matches between seniors and caregivers, reducing caregiver turnover by 80% and increasing satisfaction rates among caregivers, seniors, and families to as high as 90%.

 - The Care Portal supports remote care management and allows caregivers, families, seniors, health providers, and carriers to connect easily and track care plans, tasks, ADLs, medications, and health data from a single source.

-Keep your independence, but don’t hesitate to ask for a bit of help.
+Keep your independence, but don’t hesitate to ask for some help.
 We are here for you!
 Let us help your loved one age in place gracefully and comfortably.
 Call 1 (888) 541-1136 for more information.